duskvirkus/p5js-library-template/README.md

 ### ESLint Configuration

 The configuration for all the linting tasks is contained within the `lint` folder.
-They follow an [inheritance structure](https://eslint.org/docs/user-guide/configuring#extending-configuration-files), for all rules specified in `eslint.js` will also apply to `eslint.src.js`.
+They follow an [inheritance structure](https://eslint.org/docs/user-guide/configuring#extending-configuration-files), for all rules specified in `eslint.js` will also apply to `eslint.src.js` and all other lint tasks.

 | lint task | config                  | files              | explanation          |
 |-----------|-------------------------|--------------------|----------------------|